Student Programs

 Coffee with the Professor

 ‘Coffee with the Professor’ offers students a chance to connect with faculty members, both from UT and beyond, over coffee and conversation.
 Each session will bring together a small group of 10–15 students with a professor to explore a theme, question, or short reading connected to the professor’s research or teaching interests.
 No advance reading or preparation is required.
-Sessions will last about an hour and take place every few weeks (4–5 per semester).
+Sessions will last about an hour and take place every few weeks.

 READY TO THRIVE IN LIFE AND IN SERVICE?